orstewar/ist346-content/labs/E.md

 ## Part 1: Package management with apt

 The `apt` packaging system allows a user to manage software packages on a Linux system.
-Apt is a wrapper around the `dpkg` packaging system which is used for managing software on Debian Linux based distributions such as Ubuntu linux.
+Apt is a wrapper around the `dpkg` packaging system which is used for managing software on Debian Linux based distributions such as Ubuntu Linux.

 Let's issue some commands to see how the `apt` package system works.